snerkar17/HousePricesProject/README.md

 # HousePricesProject

-• Developed a dynamic website using Zillow time series housing data to analyze real estate trends by city.
+• Developed a website using Zillow time series housing data to analyze real estate trends by city.

 • Implemented a robust data pipeline in Java to efficiently process and store time series data into a MySQL database from a CSV file.